 While they are not strictly traditional, there are all kinds of flavored variations on balsamic vinegar, including ones that are infused with raspberry, cherry, fig, lemon, pear or even honey.

-There's also a white balsamic vinegar, or Aceto Balsamico Bianco, in which the grape must does not undergo a caramelization process, and is then aged in stainless steel barrels rather than wood.
+There's also a white balsamic vinegar, or Aceto Balsamico Bianco, in which the grape does not undergo a caramelization process, and is then aged in stainless steel barrels rather than wood.
 This white balsamic is actually a rich golden color.
 It's a good choice when you don't want a dark-colored dressing to overwhelm your salad's appearance.

 Balsamic Vinegar Reduction